60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Whether you’re a gamer or streamer, you’ve probably wondered if you should upgrade your older 60Hz TV to a newer 120Hz TV or gaming monitor.

-What’s the difference, and is it really worth the extra money to get a 120Hz TV or monitor?
+What’s the difference, and is it worth the extra money to get a 120Hz TV or monitor?

 What’s the Difference Between a 60Hz and 120Hz Display?